Analytics

 Once you figure out which intents need improvement, check what user messages the chatbot wasn't able to handle inside dialogs.

 This will give you a clear overview of where the users don't know how to properly respond to the chatbot (misunderstand what they need to do).
-Additionally, this can show where you might be missing additional keyword synonyms that help the bot understand all variants of user replies.
+Additionally, this can help you determine whether to add more synonyms to help the chatbot understand variants of end users' replies.

 Train the bot